 How Do I Clean a French Press?

-Take the thing completely apart and clean all its components, either in the dishwasher or by hand.
+Dismantle the press completely and clean all the components — either in the dishwasher or by hand.
 Leave them to dry, reassemble, done.

-One other question really bugs you too: what to do with all the coffee grounds?
-And how to get them out of the carafe?
+A question that has many of you scratching your heads is: what do I do with the used grounds?
+And how do I get them out of the carafe?

 Can I Use a French Press to Make Tea?

-The advice thus is: if you want to repurpose a press pot into a tea maker, it’s then off limits to coffee forever.
-The same is true conversely too.
+The rule is: if you repurpose a press pot into a tea maker, then it’s off limits for coffee forever — and vice versa.

-Can I Prepare Cold Brew in a French Press?
+Can I Make Cold Brew in a French Press?

-Cold brew made using a French press also has the upside that you don’t have to worry too much about removing the coffee sediment at the end of the cold extraction process.
-Simply insert the plunger, press down, then serve and enjoy, for example, as a cold brew tonic.
+Best of all, using a French press coffee maker to make cold brew means you don’t have to worry about removing the coffee sediment at the end of the extraction process.
+Simply insert the plunger, depress, serve and enjoy as a cold brew tonic, for instance.

-What’s more, the total cost of purchasing a press pot is fantastically low.
-You’ll need a coffee grinder too, of course, but that needn’t be expensive – entry-level models do just as good a job as any other.
-No additional expensive preparation equipment is required, just a working stovetop or electric water kettle, you don’t need any additional pricey accessories.
+Don’t forget that the cost of a press pot is fantastically low.
+Sure, you’ll need a coffee grinder, too, but it needn’t be expensive.
+An entry-level model will do just fine.
+Aside from a working stovetop or electric water kettle, you don’t need any additional pricey accessories.